Frequently asked questions about moving to someone in Sweden

 If you feel that the processing of your application is taking too long, you are able to send in a written request that the Swedish Migration Agency conclude your case.
 For you to be able to send in a request to the Swedish Migration Agency, six months must have passed since you sent in your application.
 Then the Swedish Migration Agency has to either conclude your case or refuse your request within four weeks.

 To request that the Swedish Migration Agency conclude your case, you must do so in writing.
-Feel free to use the form Request to conclude a case, 271011, and send it to the Swedish Migration Agency.
+Use the form Request to conclude a case, 271011, and send it to the Swedish Migration Agency.

 You can only send in one request in each case.